 The Gatekeeper

 Are you a Healthy Cook?
 Would you call yourself a “nutritional gatekeeper”?
-Do you have a certain Style in the kitchen?
 A New York Times article by Tara Parker-Pope suggests that those who buy and prepare the food in our home strongly influence the eating habits of those around them.
 That’s good news if your nutritional gatekeeper makes healthy choices and is well-informed.
 If, instead, that person has weak nutritional habits and tends toward poor food choices that is also likely to bear consequences on the health and nutrition of the entire family.
 What an awesome responsibility we bear in the kitchen!

-I also found the article’s discussion of how size and shape of serving dishes effects the amount we serve, and then eat, thought provoking.
+The article included a discussion of how the size and shape of serving dishes affects the amount we serve, and then eat.
+It was thought provoking.
 I bought new dishes several years ago when I remodeled my kitchen.
-I noticed that my new plates were at least an inch wider than my old plates, encouraging larger serving sizes to make the plate look full.
-Because of this discovery I now try to be more mindful of portion sizes and we frequently serve weeknight dinners on the slightly smaller luncheon plates from the same set of dishes.
+In the process I noticed that my new plates are at least an inch wider than my old plates, encouraging larger serving sizes to make the plate look full.
+Because of this discovery I now try to be more mindful of portion sizes.
+Now we frequently serve weeknight dinners on the slightly smaller luncheon plates from the same set of dishes.

 Cooking Personality